 Past Community-Engaged Research Partnership Award Recipients

-2017: Pastors4PCOR: Engaging Faith-Based Communites in Health Reserach
+2017: Pastors4PCOR: Engaging Faith-Based Communities in Health Research

 The 2017 award acknowledges the exemplary partnership between a collaborative partnership of 12 churches serving underrepresented populations in Chicago and South Suburban areas and their congregants, community health advocates, health system providers, and academic health researchers including Rebecca Johnson, PhD, research assistant professor of Medical Social Sciences at Feinberg.